 In short, the playing field is level.

 The only way you can differentiate is with creativity.
-When you use your knowledge to creatively problem-solve for your clients or create a new produce or service they never knew they needed until you presented it to them, you gain an advantage.
+When you use your creativity for problem-solving or creating a new product or service, you make this world a better place.

 Over the past five years, I’ve had the privilege of leading creativity workshops for CEOs, Trusted Advisors, American Marketing Association chapters, university marketing associations, and startups.